 Similarity: Try repeating colors, shapes, values, textures, or lines to create a visual relationship between the elements.
 Repetition works to unify all parts of a design because it creates a sense of consistency and completeness.

 Continuity: Treat different elements in the same manner.
-Continuity helps to create “family resemblances” between different forms.
+Continuity helps to create “family resemblances” between various forms.
 This helps to tie them together by creating an uninterrupted connection or union.

 Alignment: Arranging shapes so that the line or edge of one shape leads into another helps creates unity in your design.
-When an element is placed in a composition, it creates an implied horizontal and vertical axis at its top, bottom, center and sides.
-Aligning other elements to these axes creates a visual relationship which unifies them.
+When an element is placed in a composition, it creates an implied horizontal and vertical axis at its top, bottom, center, and sides.
+Aligning other aspects to these axes creates a visual relationship that unifies them.

 Proximity: Group related items together so that these particular items are seen as one cohesive group rather than a bunch of unrelated elements.
-Elements that are positioned close to one another are perceived as being related while elements that are farther apart are considered less related.
+Elements positioned close to one another are perceived as related, while elements farther apart are considered less connected.
 How close together or far apart elements are placed in a composition suggests a relationship (or lack of) between otherwise disparate parts.
-Using a “third element” such as a road to connect near-by elements with distant ones also helps to create a sense of relationship between the forms which are not grouped together.
+Using a “third element” such as a road to connect nearby elements with distant ones also helps create a relationship between the forms not grouped.